indigoUan/indigoUan/README.md

-I’m Gioele Neri, or îndigoUán when online.
-I live in Italy and I'm 17 years old.
+I’m Gioele Neri, or îndigoUán online.
+I live in Italy and I'm 18 years old.
 I've been coding with Haxe for roughly three or four years, and I'm currently studying HTML, JavaScript, and CSS for potential front-end jobs in the future.
 I attend a Health and Society highschool.
 I'm neither healthy nor social, but I'll take what I can.